What's Up Next sports calendar / What's On Today

 HIGH SCHOOL GIRLS SOCCER

-6:30 p.m. — Blue Springs vs. North Kansas City at Northgate Middle School
+6:30 p.m. — Truman vs. St. Joseph Central at Bode Middle School, St. Joseph

 Kansas City Cup